 As in the past 5 years, there is the continuation of the shift away from support to individual schools to authority level allocations resulting in a similar level of schools DFC in 2017 / 2018 as in 2016 / 2017.
 As with the strategic maintenance funding, the allocation of £469,507 is for local authority maintained schools only, £83,143 is for voluntary aided schools, and academies will receive their funding direct from the EFA.

 Healthy Pupils Capital Fund

-The HPCF is provided from the Soft Drinks Industry Levy and is intended to be put towards projects which improve access to facilities for improved physical activity, healthy eating and wellbeing and medical conditions.
+The HPCF is provided from the Soft Drinks Industry Levy.
+It is an allocation for 2018/19 only and is intended to enhance the physical and mental health of children and young people, by being put towards projects which improve access to facilities for improved physical activity, healthy eating and wellbeing and medical conditions.

-Each bid will be judged on how well they meet one or more of the following priorities:
+Each bid will be judged on how well it meets one or more of the following priorities:

 - improving facilities for physical activity